Unmasking Cybercrime on the Dark Web: Protecting Your SMB

 • Implement Multi-Factor Authentication (MFA): MFA reduces unauthorized access by requiring additional verification.
 Many insurers require MFA for cyber insurance, reinforcing its value as a critical security layer.

 • Regular Software Updates: Often underestimated, software updates address vulnerabilities that hackers eagerly exploit.
-Aim to patch systems promptly, especially in response to newly identified threats.
+In order to respond to newly identified threats quickly, aim to patch systems promptly.

 • Data Hygiene: Regularly archiving and removing outdated or unnecessary data minimizes what criminals can access if they breach your system.